Avanish268/DataServicesLabs/ClouderaAI/AgenticAI-with-AgentStudio/content/modules/module2/lab3.md

 ![ai_studio_refresh_input_parser_tool](./ai_studio_refresh_input_parser_tool.png)

 * Similarly create the following tool using the same approach update the tool.py to create 3 more tools.
-Do not forget to add your Team name.
+Do not forget to add your name.
     * Geocode_Boundingbox Tool
     * Weather Tool
     * Air Quality Analysis Tool ( **Note** : You need to update 2 files here, tool.py and requirements.txt, see note below)